small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Kids vs Adult Combo Strategies

 Different audiences respond to different combo messaging.
+If you match your combo design to the crowd, conversion becomes much easier.

 Bright colours

 Visual appeal matters more than detail.
+Products that look fun sell faster.

 Smaller portions

 Parents appreciate portion control and predictable pricing.
+A “kids size” combo feels safer than a large individual purchase.

 Fun naming